YunaKimari/Pong/README.md

 - ponto.mp3: Sound played when a point is scored.
 - raquetada.mp3: Sound played when the ball hits a paddle.
 - trilha.mp3: Background music during the game.
+- README.md: This file (in Portuguese and in English).

 ## 🚀 How to run
 ##### 1. Clone the repository: